 A quick look at current events can leave us wondering if what we’re experiencing is merely a lead-up to when the last days come and what to expect when the last days come.
 Are we living in the last days?
 How much worse can it get?
 What comes next?
+What will the last days look like?
 Many of us struggle with questions about the future.

 On the night before He was betrayed, Jesus’ disciples were filled with questions, too.
 He reminded His disciples of the truth He’d told them several times before.
 Jesus would die, be buried, and come back to life.
 He would return to heaven to prepare a home for them and He would one day come back to earth to establish His divine rule.

 The disciples expected an earthly kingdom, riches, position, and power.
 Instead, Jesus was a suffering servant Messiah whose Kingdom reigned in hearts, not on a throne.
 He offered the power of the Holy Spirit, not the power of a mighty army, and His kingdom riches were stored in Heaven, not on earth.